 - Excel 2016: The Excel 2016 version comes standard with the whole package (but is named different things – we’ll get to this later.)

-Want to install these software, go here and choose your version of excel and download.
+Want to install this software, go here and choose your version of excel and download it.

 Start your engines (Vroooooooommmm!!!!)